 TNM stands for tumor, lymph nodes, and metastasis.
 Many factors are involved in staging NSCLC lung cancer.
 Your doctor will conduct tests and imaging to determine such things as:

 Small cell lung cancer (SCLC)

-Less common than NSCLC, SCLC is only diagnosed in 10 to 15 percent of people diagnosed with lung cancer, according to the ACS.
+Less common than NSCLC, SCLC is only diagnosed in

 Small cell lung cancer is more aggressive than NSCLC and can spread quickly.
 It’s also sometimes called oat cell cancer.